4 Amazon Banking Services That Are Disrupting the Industry

 Pros and Cons

-There are pros and cons for Amazon sellers thinking about taking out this kind of loan, says Brayden McCarthy, VP of strategy for Fundera.
+There are pros and cons for Amazon sellers thinking about taking out this kind of loan, says Brayden McCarthy, vice president of strategy for Fundera.

 On the plus side, “Amazon goes to great lengths to make its loan terms fully transparent and easy to understand,” McCarthy says.